 - 1. In order to complete the FAFSA, both the student and parent/guardian will need to create an FSA ID. - 2.
-Please note: Each FSA ID user must have a unique e-mail address. - 3.
+Please note: Each FSA ID user must have a unique e-mail address and social security number. - 3.
 Create an FSA ID at Create Account | Federal Student Aid